Ada Anderson

-Ada Anderson, née Nymand (10 February 1843 – ?) was a British athlete famous for her feats of pedestrianism in the latter half of the 19th century.
+Ada Anderson, née Nymand (10 February 1843 – 1913) was a British athlete famous for her feats of pedestrianism in the latter half of the 19th century.
 She set various records for distance covered in a given time period, becoming known as ‘Champion Lady Walker of the World’.
 After becoming the dominant pedestrian in the United Kingdom, she participated in similar events in the United States to great acclaim.

 Early life

-Anderson's early life is not very well known.
-Her father Gustavas Nymand was reported to be a ‘Cockney Jew’, but the nationality of her mother was not known.
-She left home at 16 to join a theatre company and five years later married the man whose name she was most commonly known by.
+Anderson's father Gustavas Nymand, was reported to be a ‘Cockney Jew’, but the nationality of her mother was not known.
+Her father's business failed, and he died when she was nine years old.
+Duties fell on her to help raise her younger siblings.
+To provide support the family, she left home at 16 to join a theatre company and five years later married Mr. Anderson, whose name she was most commonly known by.
 She claimed to have been a singer, clown, and theatre proprietress, with a childhood ambition to be famous by accomplishing something no one else could do.
+She performed for 16 years.

 Having struggled to make a name for herself as an actress, Anderson and her husband became managers of a theatre in Cardiff.
 In 1877 her husband died, leaving Anderson on the brink of bankruptcy.